 1. Denali- Alaska – The Highest Mountain in the United States

-Rising 20,310 feet (6,190 meters) , Denali is the United States’ highest mountain and the third highest mountain in the world.
+Rising 20,310 feet (6,190 meters) , Denali is the United States’ highest mountain.
+Denali is also the highest mountain in North America and is the third highest mountain of the Seven Summits (a hiking term for the tallest mountain on each continent) after Mount Everest and Aconcagua.

 Located in the Alaska Range, Denali and the mountains around it were formed from dramatic tectonic activity that continues to increase the mountain’s elevation little by little every year.